Random Schrodinger operators on long boxes, noise explosion and the GOE: The limiting transfer matrix evolution

-where the $\mathcal O$ is uniform in $k$.
-To check the second moment terms, we first note that since the mean increments are of $\mathcal O(1/n)$, it suffices to look at the variance $\tilde a(t)$ instead of the second moment $\hat a(t)$.
-Then $\tilde a(t)$ is the second moment of
+To check the second moment terms, we will consider the the $\lambda=\lambda'$ case, the general case is similar.
+We first note that since the mean increments are of $\mathcal O(1/n)$, it suffices to look at the variance instead of the second moment.
+Thus we need the covariance matrix of (the vector version of)

 This, by the computations above (starting at equation (\ref{evoR'})), converges to the covariance matrix of the corresponding noise term in the SDE. \end{itemize}